Operational Hours: MON-FRI, 7 AM-6 PM; SAT, 7 AM-5 PM & SUN 1 PM-5 PM

 1,600 tons per year

 Disposal fee: $19 per ton

-Shredded into landscape mulch and sold on-site at the landfill year round according to availability with deliveries available by appointment only.
+Yard waste is shredded into landscape mulch and sold on-site at the landfill year round based upon availability.
+Deliveries are available by appointment.

 •4,500 tons per year